 What Are the Best Things to Do in Azores?
 (For Your First Visit)

-When I first visited, I didn’t want a minute-by-minute itinerary.
-I wanted to see where the winding, hydrangea-lined roads took me.
-I wrote down a few “non-negotiables” and let the islands do the rest.
-Here are the spots I recommend for your first trip:
+I visited the Azores without a strict day-by-day plan.
+I wanted to take my time, enjoy the wild volcanic beauty and lush landscapes, and see where the roads took me.
+I wrote down a few highlights and hit the ground running.
+Here are the spots I definitely recommend checking out:

 Gorreana Tea Plantation